-As Americans focused on the presidential election this week, Syrians were dying under the brutal regime of President Bashar Assad.
-But there were hopeful signs that the US is poised to play a stronger role in pushing for a post-Assad Syria.
-The administration’s decision to reach out directly to fighters on the frontlines — side-stepping the fractured Syrian National Council — was an important step.
-It signaled that any future Syria must include representation from those who are making the greatest sacrifices now, including minority groups who are dying in large numbers to bring down the regime.
+As Americans focused on the presidential election last week, Syrians were dying under the brutal regime of President Bashar Assad.
+But there were hopeful signs that the Obama administration is poised to play a stronger role in pushing for a post-Assad era.
+The administration took an important step by reaching out directly to fighters on the front lines — sidestepping the Syrian National Council, a fractured group comprised mostly of exiles and academics based in Turkey.
+The move signaled that any credible alternative to Assad must include representation from those who are making the greatest sacrifices now, including members of Syrian minority groups who are dying in large numbers to bring down the regime.

 For months, US diplomats held out hope that the Syrian National Council would unify the opposition, including the uncoordinated rebel groups that hold pockets of territory in Syria.
 But Syrian rebels, who are doing all the fighting, widely view the council as irrelevant.

 Recently, US officials took the extraordinary step of smuggling opposition leaders from inside Syria to the United Nations headquarters in New York, where they were able to make their own case for intervention.
 The move was aimed at bolstering a new, more credible Syrian opposition.
 Secretary of State Hillary Clinton said the alternative to Assad cannot be “people who have many good attributes, but have, in many instances, not been inside Syria for 20, 30, or 40 years.”

 Her determination also has an important strategic significance.
 In the buildup to the war in Iraq, the United States promoted Iraqi exiles who knew little about the nation they had abandoned decades before.
 The consquences were disastrous.
 US support for the Syrian National Council risked the same outcome.
 The group lacks the capacity to guide the resistance, a disconcerting development given the rise of Islamist extremists in opposition forces.
 There was almost no chance that the council would have survived a transition after Assad.